VegOut

 This kind of chronic misrecognition isn't just emotionally tiring.
 It shows up in the body.
 Studies have found associations between loneliness and elevated risks for coronary heart disease, heart failure, stroke, and inflammation.
 Researchers distinguish between social isolation (an objective lack of contact) and loneliness, which is the subjective experience of feeling unmet even when people are around.

 That subjective version is the one that's harder to fix.
-You can't solve it by going to more parties if the parties are full of people narrating a version of you that expired.
+It can't be solved by going to more parties if the parties are full of people narrating a version of someone that expired.

 And the memory cost appears to compound with time.
 Research suggests that loneliness may be quietly eroding memory in older adults, with isolated participants showing higher rates of cognitive decline than their more connected peers.
 The body keeps the tally even when the social calendar looks full.